-Nordik Spa Nature is my favorite spot just outside of Ottawa to pamper myself for a day and relax.
-The already massive spa, which is the largest in North America continues has expanded to offer a new Banya area (opening this fall), 2 hot spring inspired hot tubs, the shack a taco restaurant, and a bier garden since my last visit in the fall of 2016.
+Nordik Spa Nature is my favourite spot just outside of Ottawa to pamper myself for a day and relax.
+The already massive spa, which is the largest in North America continues has expanded to offer a new Banya area (opening this fall), 2 hot spring-inspired hot tubs, the shack a taco restaurant, and a beer garden since my last visit in the fall of 2016.

 Nordik Spa Nature

 Image courtesy of Nordik Spa

 The new banya is a multi purpose 2 story building with a Russian sauna, exfoliation room, and yoga studio.
 The Banya sauna is the largest sauna at Nordik Spa Nature and is inspired by Russian traditional saunas that blend dry heat and humid vapors.
 Starting this fall you will be able to do the Banya Ritual, which is offered twice a day.

 As a media preview, I got to experience the new intense 1 hour long Banya Ritual.
 For the Banya Ritual there are several different stages, with small breaks in between where you can go outside and refresh with infused water, tea and fruit.
 Each stage will increase in intensity so that after the hour you will leave feeling very relaxed.
 Dating back to the middle ages Banya will help to relax your skin, improve circulation, eliminate toxins, strengthen the immune system, and activate your sweat glands.

 For the first part of the Banya Ritual, you will get a venik massage, where fragrant bunches of wet birch leaves are tapped or stroked on your skin to help improve your blood circulation and warm up your body.
 When the venik massage is being done, make sure to keep your eyes shut as the branches spray a lot of water which has been infused with essential oils that you will not want to get in your eyes.